 Secretary, Pittston Borough Council; member, president of Pittston’s first Common Council, 1894-1899; president of the Select Council, 1899-1901; Pittston city treasurer, eight years.

-Elected, Republican, Pennsylvania State Senate Senator 21st district, Luzerne (Part) County, vacancy (Sterling Catlin died March 23, 1919); committee assignments, Appropriations, City Passenger Railways, Corporations, Elections, Exposition Affairs, Finance, Judiciary General, Legislative Apportionment, Library, Municipal Affairs, New Counties and County Seats (Chairman), Public Roads and Highways, Railroads, 1921-1928.
+Elected, Republican, Pennsylvania State Senate,21st district, Luzerne (Part) County, vacancy, death, Sterling Ross Catlin, March 23, 1919; committee assignments, Appropriations, City Passenger Railways, Corporations, Elections, Exposition Affairs, Finance, Judiciary General, Legislative Apportionment, Library, Municipal Affairs, New Counties and County Seats (Chairman), Public Roads and Highways, Railroads, 1921-1928.

 The Pennsylvania Manual, (1924).
 Whitmore, R.E., (Compiler).
 Commonwealth of Pennsylvania, pages 983, 989, Biographical Sketches of Senators, page 963.